am-hernandez/algos/README.md

 - cd into the `algos` folder and enter `npm install` in your terminal.
 - use `npm run test` to run the tests

-Each problem is contained in its own folder with the correlating prompt, solution, and test script.
+Each problem is contained in its own folder with the correlating prompt(`readme.md`), solution, and test script.
 Go to the respective folder to alter the solutions and tests.

 ### Dependencies